esean/cmaes_solenoid/README.md

     times and  measure the response the BNO055.
 It then tries to maximize/minimize the linear acceleration it found by adjusting those on/off times

+    Thus the program has a single objective - to minimize/maximize the fitness function.

 ### The CMA-ES source came from https://github.com/beniz/libcmaes